WMGDataScience/gym_wmgds/README.rst

 ==========

 - 2019-02-06 (v0.11.0)
-    + remove gym.spaces.np_random common PRNG; use per-instance PRNG instead.
+    + remove gym_wmgds.spaces.np_random common PRNG; use per-instance PRNG instead.
-    + support for kwargs in gym.make
+    + support for kwargs in gym_wmgds.make
     + lots of bugfixes

 - 2018-02-28: Release of a set of new robotics environments.
-- 2018-01-25: Made some aesthetic improvements and removed unmaintained parts of gym.
+- 2018-01-25: Made some aesthetic improvements and removed unmaintained parts of gym_wmgds.
 This may seem like a downgrade in functionality, but it is actually a long-needed cleanup in preparation for some great new things that will be released in the next month.

     + Now your `Env` and `Wrapper` subclasses should define `step`, `reset`, `render`, `close`, `seed` rather than underscored method names.
     + Removed the `board_game`, `debugging`, `safety`, `parameter_tuning` environments since they're not being maintained by us at OpenAI.
 We encourage authors and users to create new repositories for these environments.
     + Changed `MultiDiscrete` action space to range from `[0, ..., n-1]` rather than `[a, ..., b-1]`.
     + No more `render(close=True)`, use env-specific methods to close the rendering.
     + Removed `scoreboard` directory, since site doesn't exist anymore.
-    + Moved `gym/monitoring` to `gym/wrappers/monitoring`
+    + Moved `gym_wmgds/monitoring` to `gym_wmgds/wrappers/monitoring`
     + Add `dtype` to `Space`.
-    + Not using python's built-in module anymore, using `gym.logger`
+    + Not using python's built-in module anymore, using `gym_wmgds.logger`

 - 2018-01-24: All continuous control environments now use mujoco_py >= 1.50.
   Versions have been updated accordingly to -v2, e.g. HalfCheetah-v2.
-Performance should be similar (see https://github.com/openai/gym/pull/834) but there are likely some differences due to changes in MuJoCo.
+Performance should be similar (see https://github.com/openai/gym_wmgds/pull/834) but there are likely some differences due to changes in MuJoCo.
 - 2017-06-16: Make env.spec into a property to fix a bug that occurs when you try to print out an unregistered Env.
 - 2017-05-13: BACKWARDS INCOMPATIBILITY: The Atari environments are now at *v4*.
-To keep using the old v3 environments, keep gym <= 0.8.2 and atari-py
+To keep using the old v3 environments, keep gym_wmgds <= 0.8.2 and atari-py
   <= 0.0.21.
 Note that the v4 environments will not give identical results to
   existing v3 results, although differences are minor.
 The v4 environments incorporate the latest Arcade Learning Environment (ALE), including several